China searches for victims, flight recorders after first plane crash in 12 years | Business

 The crash comes as Boeing seeks to rebound from several overlapping crises, including the coronavirus pandemic and crashes involving its 737 MAX model.
 The cockpit voice recorder could also yield clues to what went wrong once it is found.
 "Accidents that start at cruise altitude are usually caused by weather, deliberate sabotage, or pilot error," Dan Elwell, a former Federal Aviation Administration head, told Reuters.

 Elwell, who led the FAA during the 737-MAX crisis, said mechanical failures in modern commercial jets were rare at cruise altitude.
-China Eastern and two of its subsidiaries on Monday grounded its fleet of 737-800 planes, state media reported.
-The group has 225 of the aircraft, data from British aviation consultancy IBA shows.
+China Eastern and two of its subsidiaries on Monday grounded its fleet of 737-800 planes.
+The group has 225 aircraft, data from British aviation consultancy IBA shows.

 Other Chinese airlines have yet to cancel any of their flights that use 737-800 aircraft as of Tuesday, according to data from Chinese aviation data provider Flight Master.
 Onshore-listed shares of China Eastern slumped more than 6.5% on Tuesday, while those trading in Hong Kong fell nearly 6%.